All Episodes

 I suspect he is, or just the country at large.

-Uh, but he's just frustrated their proposals aren't going anywhere.
+Their proposals aren't going anywhere.

-It'll uh it'll be impotent.
+It'll be impotent.

 We heard you.

-And a Democrat advisor at the Brookings Institute, Michael O'Hanlon, a senior foreign policy analyst there, who advises Democrats on national security issues, said, you know, a lot of the Democrats' efforts have been pointless.
+And a Democrat advisor at the Brookings Institute, Michael O'Hanlon, a senior foreign policy analyst there who advises Democrats on national security issues, said, you know, a lot of the Democrats' efforts have been pointless.

-I told you they were not going to be able to get anything done.
+Just as I predicted, I told you they were not going to be able to get anything done.

-The American people are not behind them on this, despite what they say.
+The American people are not behind them on this, despite what they say the 2006 election returns meant.

 Here's Dan in Springport, Michigan.

-Welcome, sir, to open line Friday on the EIB network.
+Welcome, sir, to Open Line Friday on the EIB network.

-Hi, Ross.
+Hi, Rush.

 Thank you.